-A policy consists of a trigger based on one or more events and an action in response to the trigger.
+A policy consists of a trigger, which is based on one or more events, and an action, directly in response to the trigger.
 You can use policies to automate monitoring, alerting, and problem remediation.

 To view and create policies, access the Policies UI by selecting Alert & Respond > Policies.